-Dagsmejan is highlighted in the sports medicine magazine as the best smart pajamas around!
+Dagsmejan is highlighted in the sports medicine magazine as the best smart pyjamas around!

 New development to promote our nightly recovery

 We can only make progress in training if we prioritize our recovery accordingly.
 And good sleep quality is our most important "recovery tool" - while we sleep our body can release essential growth hormones, reduce inflammations and internalize new learning.
 Shifts in our body temperature is one of the most important levers of our body for the control of the sleep-wake rhythm, disturbances of this cycle have an adverse effect on our sleep quality.
 Inspired by modern sportswear, Dagsmejan has developed a new type of sleepwear that effectively supports the natural thermoregulation of the sleeping body to ensure the best temperature for sleep.

 Sleep, Temperature & Thermoregulation